 Elizabeth Brice (1957-2011)

 “Elizabeth always refused to be defined as a patient rather than a person.
-Her MS grew steadily worse, but she still read religious studies part-time at Leeds University.
 She was a strong, determined character; an original, always ready for a joke or an escapade.”

 Elizabeth Brice Obituary by Duncan Dallas